Jan Peter Toennies: Early life and education

-He was born in Philadelphia, Pennsylvania to German immigrant parents.
+He was born in Philadelphia, Pennsylvania on 3 May 1930 to German immigrant parents.
 He is the grandson of sociologist Ferdinand Tönnies.

-He graduated from Lower Merion High School, outside of Philadelphia in 1948, from Amherst College, with a B.A. in 1952, and from Brown University, with a Ph.D. in chemistry in 1957.
+He graduated from Lower Merion High School, outside of Philadelphia, in 1948.
+He went on to Amherst College, where he finished with a BA in 1952, and to Brown University, where he received a PhD in chemistry in 1957.
 During graduate school he was a Fulbright student in Göttingen 1953–1954.